TMCApplications/spendology.io-docs/source/docs/widget-configuration.blade.md

 # Understanding the structure # {#widget-configuration}
 {{$page->description}}

-If you haven't already you should download the example config on the link below.
+If you haven't already you should download the example bundle using the link below.

-@include('_partials.widgets.config_example_link')
+@include('_partials.widgets.bundle_link')

 Once you have downloaded the above file open it and use this guide as a breakdown of each part of the config.